Biswajit-Mukherjee/create-frmwk/README.md

 ```

 - Navigate to that directory in the terminal

 ```bash
 cd my-dir
 ```

-- Run the following command:
+- Run the following command

 ```bash
 npx create-project-boilerplate
 ```

-Inside the working directory, it will generate the following project structure and install all the required dependencies:
+Inside the working directory, it will generate the following project structure and install all the required dependencies

 ```bash
 my-dir